 \section{Abstract}

 Large Language Model (LLM) code agents increasingly resolve repository-level issues by iteratively editing code, invoking tools, and validating candidate patches.
-In these workflows, agents often write tests on the fly, a paradigm adopted by many high-ranking agents on the SWE-bench leaderboard.
-However, we observe that GPT-5.2, which writes almost no new tests, can even achieve performance comparable to top-ranking agents.
-This raises the critical question: whether such tests meaningfully improve issue resolution or merely mimic human testing practices while consuming a substantial interaction budget.
+In these workflows, agents often write tests on the fly, but the value of this behavior remains unclear.
+For example, GPT-5.2 writes almost no new tests yet achieves performance comparable to top-ranking agents.
+This raises a central question: do such tests meaningfully improve issue resolution, or do they mainly mimic a familiar software-development practice while consuming interaction budget?

-To reveal the impact of agent-written tests, we present an empirical study that analyzes agent trajectories across six state-of-the-art LLMs on SWE-bench Verified.
-Our results show that while test writing is commonly adopted, but resolved and unresolved tasks within the same model exhibit similar test-writing frequencies Furthermore, these tests typically serve as observational feedback channels, where agents prefer value-revealing print statements significantly more than formal assertion-based checks.
-Based on these insights, we perform a controlled experiment by revising the prompts of four agents to either increase or reduce test writing.
-The results suggest that changes in the volume of agent-written tests do not significantly change final outcomes.
-Taken together, our study reveals that current test-writing practices may provide marginal utility in autonomous software engineering tasks.
+To better understand the role of agent-written tests, we analyze trajectories produced by six strong LLMs on SWE-bench Verified.
+Our results show that test writing is common, but resolved and unresolved tasks within the same model exhibit similar test-writing frequencies.
+When tests are written, they mainly serve as observational feedback channels, with value-revealing print statements appearing much more often than assertion-based checks.
+Based on these insights, we perform a prompt-intervention study by revising the prompts used with four models to either increase or reduce test writing.
+The results suggest that prompt-induced changes in the volume of agent-written tests do not significantly change final outcomes in this setting.
+Taken together, these results suggest that current agent-written testing practices reshape process and cost more than final task outcomes.